Asac2142/zoo-frontend/README.md

 ## Requeriments

-Make sure to have install [NodeJS](https://nodejs.org/en/) on your computer.
+- Make sure to have install [NodeJS](https://nodejs.org/en/) on your computer.

+- Have this REST service up [Zoo Ecuador backend](https://github.com/Asac2142/zoo-backend)

 ## Installation